piclas-framework/piclas/doc/userguide/030_features_models.md

     Particles-MacroscopicRestart = T
     Particles-MacroscopicRestart-Filename = Test_DSMCState.h5

 The second flag allows to enable/disable the adaptation of the time step distribution.
 Typically, a simulation would be performed until a steady-state (or close to it, e.g. the particle number is not increasing significantly anymore) is reached with a uniform time step.
 Then a restart with the above options would be performed, where the time step distribution is adapted using the DSMC output of the last simulation.
 Now, the user can decide to continue adapting the time step with the subsequent DSMC outputs (Note: Do not forget to update the DSMCState file name!) or to disable the adaptation and to continue the simulation with the distribution from the last simulation (the adapted particle time step is saved within the regular state file).
-It should be noted that if after a successful restart at e.g. $t=2$, and the simulation fails during the runtime at $t=2.5$ before the next state file could be written out at $t=3$, an adaptation for the next simulation attempt shoud NOT be performed as the adapted time step is stored in the output of new restart file at the restart time $t=2$.
+It should be noted that if after a successful restart at e.g. $t=2$, and the simulation fails during the runtime at $t=2.5$ before the next state file could be written out at $t=3$, an adaptation for the next simulation attempt should NOT be performed as the adapted time step is stored in the output of new restart file at the restart time $t=2$.
 Restart files from which the restart is performed are overwritten after a successful restart.

 The `MaxFactor` and `MinFactor` allow to limit the adapted time step within a range of $f_{\mathrm{min}} \Delta t$ and $f_{\mathrm{max}} \Delta t$.
 The time step adaptation can be used to increase the number of particles by defining a minimum particle number (e.g `MinPartNum` = 10, optional).
 For DSMC, the parameters `TargetMCSoverMFP` (ratio of the mean collision separation distance over mean free path) and `TargetMaxCollProb` (maximum collision probability) allow to modify the target values for the adaptation.
 For the BGK and FP methods, the time step can be adapted according to a target maximal relaxation frequency.